-A secure web gateway can be seen as a solution for network security that can either be deployed on the cloud, or on the premises.
+A secure web gateway can be seen as a solution for network security that can either be deployed on the cloud, or on premise.
 Business policies are enforced and internet traffic is also screened.
 In this way, a secure web gateway helps shield a business from internet security risks including malware.

 In this article, you will learn what the pros and cons associated with secure web gateways are.
 You’ll also learn about the pros and cons of Cloud Access Security Broker solutions, also known as CASB.
 Finally, you’ll be able to determine whether a secure web gateway or a CASB would suit your business better.
 Being aware of security solutions news can also help you decide which would suit you better.

 The main appeal associated with a secure web gateway is that it allows for the screening as well as filtering of internet content.
 This is before that content can reach any corporate systems.
 The internet is an important source of cyber risk.
-SWGs have ended up changing what their deployment location is, from appliances in premises to services based on the Cloud.
+SWGs have ended up changing what their deployment location is, from appliances on-premise to services based on the Cloud.

-It's also important to note that secure web gateways need traffic in order to transit through them.
+It’s also important to note that secure web gateways need traffic in order to transit through them.
 This is an important prerequisite when it comes to providing protection.
-An SWG could be deployed as a solution that is standalone, where all the traffic is routed through.
-Or it could also be a part of the Secure Access Service Edge, also known as SASE.
+An SWG could be deployed as a solution that is standalone, where all the traffic is routed through; or it could also be a part of the Secure Access Service Edge, also known as SASE.

 So what are the pros and the cons?

 A CASB solution can be deployed either as an appliance on-premise, or as a service based on the cloud.
-Its main role is to be the gateway between the cloud service provider, and their customers.
+Its main role is to be the gateway between the cloud service provider and their customers.
 With CASB solutions, corporate security policies can be enforced.
 Attempts can also be made to minimise risk, as well as ensure regulatory compliance.

 CASB comes with various features.
-These include authentication, SSO or single sign on as well as mapping credentials.
+These include: authentication, SSO or single sign on, as well as mapping credentials.
 This enables businesses to detect whether cloud resources are used by authorised or unauthorised users.
 You can also get SWG functions that are common, such as detecting malware as well as preventing the loss of data.

 Web gateway security and CASB can both be seen as a step up from using firewalls to maintain network security.
 However, their use cases are very different.
-Cloud based SWGs tend to have more features and capabilities than CASB solutions.
+Cloud-based SWGs tend to have more features and capabilities than CASB solutions.
 This means that an SWG can be a great replacement for firewalls that are limited.

 CASB solutions can perform well when it comes to addressing challenges that are new.
 It can also work to provide security solutions to people who are remote working.
 Disruptive transformation has been accelerated as more and more people choose to work remotely.
 It’s not necessary for businesses to invest in CASB solutions right at this minute.
 However, it’s still evolving as a core part of the technology road map of businesses that want to be strategic.

 You should also note that API support is not universal, when it comes to CASB.
-For businesses, this means that they need to monitor in-line traffic using a proxy.
+For businesses, this means that they need to monitor online traffic using a proxy.
 There are several benefits to opting for CASB solutions as well.
-These include visibility, compliance, mitigation as well as risk detection.
+These include: visibility, compliance, mitigation as well as risk detection.
 CASB solutions can also increase the visibility into applications used by employees, or even whole teams, in order to be more efficient at work.

 Visibility when it comes to such applications as well as their usage can enable IT employees to deliver what the businesses want.
 They can also better align with the requirements of businesses to be more agile as well as efficient.